Compression with the tudocomp Framework: New Compression Algorithms

 As an invariant, the key~$\ell$ of a suffix array index~$i$ stored in the heap will always be the maximal number of characters such that~$T[i..i+\ell-1]$ occurs at least twice in the \emph{remaining} text.

 The reported triplets are collected in a list.
 To compute the final output, we sort the triplets by their third component (storing the starting position of the substring substituted by the reference stored in the first two components).
-We then scan simultaneously over the list and the text to generate the output.
+We then scan simultaneously over the list and the text to generate the output. \Cref{figElaboratedLcpcompExample} demonstrates how the \lcpcomp{} factorization of the running example is done step-by-step.

 The code on the left implements the compression strategy of \lcpcomp{} that uses a maximum heap.
 We transfered the code from the compressor class to a strategy class since the \lcpcomp{} compression scheme can be implemented in different ways.
 Each strategy receives a text.
 Its goal is to compute all factors (created by the {\tt create\_factor} method).
 In the depicted strategy, we use a maximum heap to find all factors.
 The heap is implemented in the class {\tt ArrayMaxHeap}.
 An instance of that class stores an array~$A$ of keys and an array heap maintaining (key-value)-pairs of the form~$(A[i],i)$ with the order $(A[i],i) < (A[j],j) :\Leftrightarrow A[i] < A[j]$.
 To access a specific element in the heap by its value, the class has an additional array storing the position of each value in the heap.